btalpers/qa_cube/README.md

 # QaCube

-Various tools useful for QA written in `ruby`.
+Will hopefully one day be a collection of tools useful for QA's/Test automation engineers working with *ruby*.

 Current contents:
  - Sheets-Appender